DETAILED ACTION

 In Reference to Claim 3

-The input device according to claim 1 (see rejection to claim 1 above), wherein the input unit (touch screen of #23) further inputs a second instruction for the user to select a particular type of environment related to the path among a plurality of environments of different types (see at least Nishi Figs. 5 and 19 paragraphs [0195] “Upon the operation control unit 21 acquires the recognition result from the detection process device 17, it causes the teaching operation screen D2 shown in FIG. 19B to display the trees B5, B6, and B7 selectably.
+The input device according to claim 1 (see rejection to claim 1 above), wherein the user interface (touch screen of #23) is further configured to input a second instruction for the user to select a particular type of environment related to the path among a plurality of environments of different types (see at least Nishi Figs. 5 and 19 paragraphs [0195] “Upon the operation control unit 21 acquires the recognition result from the detection process device 17, it causes the teaching operation screen D2 shown in FIG. 19B to display the trees B5, B6, and B7 selectably.
 The operation control unit 21 may cause the teaching operation screen D2 to display the captured images of the trees B5, B6, and B7.
 The operator can select the trees to be registered as non-avoidance travel target on the teaching operation screen D2.
 The operation control unit 21 registers the trees selected by the operator as the non-avoidance travel target.”).

 In Reference to Claim 4

-the display unit (touch screen of #23) displays options for the user to select a particular type of environment among the plurality of environments when the predetermined operation is input to the input unit (touch screen of #23) (see at least Nishi Figs. 5 and 19 paragraphs [0194] “As another embodiment of the disclosure, the operation control unit 21 may store information about the type of obstacle in association with the position information of the obstacle when the work vehicle 10 detects the obstacle during travel on the road R0 based on a teaching operation by the operator.
+the display (touch screen of #23) display options for the user to select a particular type of environment among the plurality of environments when the predetermined operation is input to the user interface (touch screen of #23) (see at least Nishi Figs. 5 and 19 paragraphs [0194] “As another embodiment of the disclosure, the operation control unit 21 may store information about the type of obstacle in association with the position information of the obstacle when the work vehicle 10 detects the obstacle during travel on the road R0 based on a teaching operation by the operator.
 For example, when the work vehicle 10 is equipped with a camera, the detection process device 17 acquires image data captured by the camera to recognize the type of obstacle.
 For example, the detection process device 17 analyzes the image data to recognize the trees, vehicles, materials, utility poles, pylons, people, etc. For example, as shown in FIG. 19A, the detection process device 17 recognizes three trees B5, B6, and B7”), and

 In Reference to Claim 5